Pappa1945-tech/Option-Chain-Analysis/README.md

 Trading Signals: Generates real-time buy/sell signals for specific strike prices.
 Strike Price Analysis: Provides detailed historical and real-time data for selected strikes.

-This project showcases advanced Python skills, real-time data processing, and web development, making it a strong portfolio piece for a Python developer role.
+This project showcases advanced Python and Cython skills, real-time data processing, and web development, making it a strong portfolio piece for a Python developer role.
+I convert two python file to .pyd file, which is Windows DLL (Dynamic Link Library) file that contains compiled Python code, created using through Cython (C++ extensions) for Python.
+It's a way to package compiled Python code for use in Python modules, for performance reasons (because speed matters)

 Features

 Real-Time Data: Fetches and processes NSE option chain data every second using multithreading.